SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step4-Configure-Cloud-Connector/README.md

 Next, we need to add resources to the mapping i.e., services from the backend Select the newly created mapping and click the "+" sign just below to add resources. we make all services available to the subaccount by entering / in the URL path and select **Path And All Sub-Paths** under Access Policy.

-As soon as Cloud connector setup is complete you able to see it in your SAP BTP Account.
+As soon as SAP Cloud connector setup is complete you able to see it in your SAP BTP Account.

 ![plot](./images/btp-cc.png)